 Perrelli, a Great Barrington resident who is originally from the New Haven area and has other ties to Connecticut, was arrested Friday in Pittsfield, Mass.
 He was extradited to Connecticut to face several charges, including first-degree reporting a false incident, first-degree reckless endangerment and third-degree computer crime, after the unauthorized broadcasts interfered with and interrupted calls for service for both ambulance and fire departments during the period from Dec.
 25, 2013, to Jan.
 6, 2014.

 The calls dispatched ambulances to fake calls and canceled firefighters en route to actual emergencies.

 Perrelli appeared in front of a Judge Richard Marano at Superior Court in Bantam on Monday wearing a plain-gray sweatshirt and crew neck with blue sweatpants.
 Perrelli, who was shackled, was held on $125,000 bail.
-A bail commissioner pointed to Perrelli's extensive record, which dates back to 1997 and includes convictions of sexual assault, burglary and larceny, court records show.

 His public defender asked that bail be set at $25,000 because Perrelli doesn't have the "means" to post bail.
 If he makes bail, he will be under electronic monitoring.

 Litchfield County Dispatch, which has radio towers spread across the northwest corner of the state and is 32 miles from Great Barrington, Mass., reported the fake calls to state police and the investigation was handled by detectives from the Western District Major Crime Squad.